"Acceptance & Change"

 How can DBT help me?

-DBT is an evidence-based treatment approach that is effective with a wide array of behavioural, emotional, and mental concerns, particularly for, but not limited to:
+DBT is an effective evidence-based treatment approach for wide array of behavioural, emotional, and mental concerns including, but not limited to:

 Behavioural Addiction (e.g. alcohol, drugs, sex, gambling, smoking, etc.)

 Obsessive-Compulsive Disorder (OCD)

 Personality Disorders (including Borderline Personality Disorder)

 To focus more fully on the present moment and less on the painful past or worrisome future

 To cope with painful events that hurt but cannot be changed

 To relate to feelings in less reactive and destructive ways

 To express beliefs and needs, set limits, and negotiate solutions to problems while protecting relationships and treating yourself and others respectfully